Introduction: Sliding Barn Door

 Step 4: Finished Door

 Connected all the wood with 1.25" drywall screws.
-Then covered the screws with 1.25" straps of pine painted black; glued down and added black hammered nails.
+Then covered the screws with 1.25" straps of pine painted black; nailed and glued down then added black hammered nails (try to place nails where the hammered ones will go, so you can cover with hammered nails).
 Attached the 12ft rail to a 6"x12' pine board to add support and character to rail.
 Last pic is of door from other side when closed.

-PS: sorry there's not allot of pics of building the door, was in a time crunch to finish before Thanksgiving.
+PS: sorry there's not a lot of pics of building the door, was in a time crunch to finish before Thanksgiving.
 The door took 2 days to assemble and hang-up.
 Total cost of door and track under $400.